onejeuu/sc-file/FAQ.md

 ### Q: **Is it possible to convert DDS textures to PNG?**

-**Answer:** Yes, but native support is not planned for the sake of code simplicity.
+**Answer:** Yes, but native support is not planned for sake of code simplicity.

 If needed, convert DDS to PNG using [ImageMagick](https://imagemagick.org). \
 Command example: